SeaForeEx/stranger-things-melody/README.md

 }
 ```

-The `startNote()` function starts the oscillator and stores references to the oscillator and gain nodes in global state so `stopNote()` can access them later.
+`startNote()` begins playing the note without a stop time, letting it sustain indefinitely.
+It stores the oscillator and gain node in global state so `stopNote()` can access them when the user releases.

 ```vue
 currentOscillator.value.stop(now + 0.05)